Dikonskiy/kursRates/README.md

 # Endpoints
 POST /currency/save/{date} - get dates from API National Bank with a given date and save it to Database "Test" <br />
 GET /currency/{date}/{code} - return certain exchnge rate with a given date and with a given code in the JSON format <br />
-GET /currency/{date} - return certain exchnge rate with a given date in the JSON format
+GET /currency/{date} - return certain exchnge rate with a given date in the JSON format <br />
+GET /Health - Healthchecker